shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 Despite being a lot more power efficient than brushed motors, these motors can generate a great deal of heat when running at full power.
 I would *not* recommend testing it at full power on the ground as there won't be any airflow to cool the motor down.
 This can permenantly damage your motor, and if you're unlucky, your ESC as well.

 Anyway, the motors can be screwed directly into the booms of the quadcopter.
+Most motors come with a few accessories - an adapter for the base to mount it on to differently keyed frames and a propeller shaft with a nose tip.
+Don't worry if the propeller shaft seems to wobble or come loose.
+It's designed to only be fully secured when the propellers are mounted on the motor.

 The direction of rotation is determined by the ESC, so we don't need to worry about that at the moment.

 ### Electronic Speed Controllers (ESCs)